sesquideus/teaching-STA/2023/homework/02/1-estimators/solution.md

         \frac{2 n^2}{\left[2 \left(n - 1\right) + 1\right]\left(n - 1\right)} =
         \frac{2 n^2}{\left(2n - 1\right)\left(n - 1\right)}.
     $$ {#eq:staw021:ratio}

 a.
 We find which estimator has a larger error from [@eq:staw021:ratio],
     $$
         \frac{2 n^2}{\left(2n - 1\right)\left(n - 1\right)} =
         \frac{2 n^2}{2 n^2 - 3 n + 1} > 1.
     $$

-    The important thing that the problem wants us to note is that sometimes there might be a tradeof between estimator MSE and bias.
+    The important thing that the problem wants us to note is that sometimes there might be a tradeoff between estimator MSE and bias.
 If we want a smaller mean square error,
     $\hat{\sigma}_{\mathrm{MLE}}^2$ is the preferred estimator, but if for any reason we want to avoid bias, then $S^2$ is a better choice.